 Liquidity Risk

 The following tables show the contractual undiscounted cash flows of the Company's financial liabilities on the basis of the earliest possible maturity.
-Participating Shares currently in issue may be redeemed on a monthly basis subject to 3 calendar months prior notice.
+Participating Shares may be redeemed on a monthly basis subject to 3 calendar months prior notice.